Tim Burchett

 A Republican, Burchett was formerly mayor of Knox County, Tennessee.
 He served in the Tennessee General Assembly, first in the Tennessee House of Representatives, in which he represented Tennessee's 18th district.
 He later served in the Tennessee State Senate, representing the 7th district, part of Knox County.

+Burchett is a part of the new House subcommittee overseeing President Trump's Department of Government Efficiency.

 Early life and education

-Burchett is a native of Knoxville, where he was born in 1964 and attended West Hills Elementary School, Bearden Junior High School, and Bearden High School.
-After graduating from Bearden High School in 1981, he enrolled in the University of Tennessee in Knoxville, where he earned a B.S. degree in education.
+Burchett is a native of Knoxville, Tennessee, where he was born in 1964.
+He attended West Hills Elementary School, Bearden Junior High School, and Bearden High School.
+After graduating from Bearden High School in 1982, he enrolled in the University of Tennessee in Knoxville, where he earned a Bachelor of Science in education in 1988.
 He is a member of the Sigma Chi fraternity.

-State legislature
+Tennessee General Assembly

 Burchett's first election to public office was in 1994, when he won a seat in the Tennessee House of Representatives.
 He served in the House for two two-year terms, from 1995 to 1998.
 In 1998, he won a four-year term in the Tennessee State Senate, representing the 7th district.
 He succeeded Clyde Coulter "Bud" Gilbert.
-He was reelected twice, serving a total of three four-year terms, from 1999 to 2010.
+He was re-elected twice, serving a total of three four-year terms, from 1999 to 2010.